-Mathilde ter Heijne’s work often challenges attributes that patriarchal social structures have assigned to men and women over the centuries.
+Mathilde ter Heijne’s work often challenges attributes that patriarchal social structures have assigned to gender categories over the centuries.
 The sound sculptures F.F.A.L.
-(Fake Female Artist Life, 2003–ongoing) explore various female artist identities within this framework.
-In using life-size figures, Ter Heijne lends a body and her voice to various fictional or historical artists.
-She cast her own face and hands as a template, so the dummies bear a strong physical resemblance the artist herself.
-The personalities and their utterances are conveyed to the viewer via a recorded soundtrack.
-While some of the invented artist biographies (like that of Dutch copper engraver Geertruydt Roghman ) have historical roots, others are purely fictional, as in the case of artists Elvire Goulot, Elaine Risley and Ueno Otoko, or Madonna from the novel Shanghai Baby by Chinese writer Zhou Weihui.
-The works aim to supplement an incomplete art history with (fictional) female protagonists.
+(Fake Female Artist Life, 2003–ongoing) explore various artist identities as female-identified within this framework.
+In using life-size figures, Ter Heijne lends a body and her voice to various fictional or historical artists to make them visible and give them a contemporaneity.
+The personalities and their utterances are conveyed to the viewer via a recorded soundtrack that is transmitted by speakers in their heads.
+While some of the artist biographies (like that of Dutch copper engraver Geertruydt Roghman) have historical roots, others are purely fictional, as in the case of artists Elvire Goulot, Elaine Risley and Ueno Otoko, or Madonna from the novel Shanghai Baby by Chinese writer Zhou Weihui.

 This project has been shown